wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/logstash-arcsight-logger.md

 # Micro Focus ArcSight Logger via Logstash

-## Example overview
+These instructions provide you with the example integration of Wallarm with the Logstash log collector to further forward events to the ArcSight Logger system.

 --8<-- "../include/integrations/webhook-examples/overview.md"

-In the provided example, events are sent via webhooks to the Logstash log collector and forwarded to the ArcSight Logger system.

 ![!Webhook flow](../../../../images/user-guides/settings/integrations/webhook-examples/logstash/arcsight-logger-scheme.png)